Malto language: Varieties

+Scholarship identifies three dialects: Kumarbhag, Mal Paharia and Sawriya.
+(Note: However, scholar B. P. Mahapatra, in his 1979 study, recognizes four groups of Pahariyas, namely, Marpaharia, Kumar Paharia (Kumarbhag), Malpaharia, and Sawriya Paharia.
+The Marpaharia (with an "r") are an Indo-Aryan speaking group and should not be confused with the Malpaharia (with an "l"), which are the Dravidian-speaking ethnic group.)
+According to Sanford Steever, Malpaharia and Kumarbhag show "more affinity", while Sawriya is more conservative.

-There are two varieties of Malto that are sometimes regarded as separate languages, Kumarbhag Paharia (Devanagari: कुमारभाग पहाड़िया) and Sauria Paharia (Devanagari: सौरिया पहाड़िया).
+Other classification reports only two varieties of Malto that are sometimes regarded as separate languages: Kumarbhag Paharia (Devanagari: कुमारभाग पहाड़िया) and Sauria Paharia (Devanagari: सौरिया पहाड़िया).
 The former is spoken in the Jharkhand and West Bengal states of India, and tiny pockets of Odisha state, and the latter in the West Bengal, Jharkhand, and Bihar states of India.
 The lexical similarity between the two is estimated to be 80%.

 Mal Paharia language may have a Malto-based substrate.